 Certificate Signing Request (CSR): A CSR is sent to a CA to get enrolled.
-A CSR contains a Public Key of the end-entity that is requesting the certificate
+A CSR contains a Public Key of the end-entity that is requesting the certificate.

 Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers.
 [ATIS-0300251.2007].

 End-Entity: An entity that participates in the PKI.
 Usually a Server, Service, Router, or a Person.
+In the context of SHAKEN it is the Service Provider on behalf of the originating endpoint.

+Identity: Either a canonical address-of-record (AoR) SIP URI employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC3966] or as the user portion of a SIP URI.
+See also Caller ID. [draft-ietf-stir-4474bis]

-In the context of SHAKEN it is the Service Provider on behalf of the originating endpoint.Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.
+Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.

 OCN (Operating Company Number): The OCN is based on the Company Code as defined in ATIS-030025.2007.

 Private Key: In assymetric cryptography, the private key is kept secret by the End-Entity.
 The private key can be used for both encryption and decryption.
+[RFC 4949]

 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates.
+[RFC 4949]

 Root CA: A CA that is directly trusted by an End-Entity.
-See also Trust Anchor CA and Trusted CA.
+See also Trust Anchor CA and Trusted CA. [RFC 4949]

 Signature: Created by signing the message using the Private Key.
 It ensures the identity of the sender and the integrity of the data.

-Service Provider Identification Number(SPID): The SPID is based on the Company Code as defined in ATIS-030025.2007.
+[RFC 4949]

+Service Provider Identification Number(SPID): The SPID is based on the Company Code as defined in [ATIS-030025.2007].
+The SPID is used by the SP to establish a secure relationship with the STI-PA.
+A token is used to uniquely identify that trust relationship.
+The SPID token is then used in the validation process when requesting a certificate from the STI-CA, so that the STI-CA knows that the STI-PA has authorized that Service Provider.
+The SPID token itself does not reflect any relationship with the originating telephone identity.

-Editor’s note: we still need to describe the format for this field – is it identical to Company Code or is the CC part of the SPID?
+Editor’s note: we still need to describe the format for this field – is it identical to Company Code or is the CC part of the SPID?Telephone Identity: an identifier associated with an originator of a telephone call.
+In the context of the SHAKEN framework this is a SIP Identity (i.e., a SIP URI or a TEL URI) from which a telephone number can be derived.

 Trust Anchor: An established point of trust (usually based on the authority of some person, office, or organization) from which a certificate user begins the validation of a certification path.
 The combination of a trusted public key and the name of the entity to which the corresponding private key belongs.
+[RFC 4949]

 Trust Anchor CA: A CA that is the subject of a trust anchor certificate or otherwise establishes a trust anchor key.
-See also Root CA and Trusted CA.
+See also Root CA and Trusted CA. [RFC 4949]

-Trusted CA: A CA upon which a certificate user relies as issuing valid certificates; especially a CA that is used as a trust anchor CA.
+Trusted CA: A CA upon which a certificate user relies as issuing valid certificates; especially a CA that is used as a trust anchor CA. [RFC 4949]

 Trust Model: Describes how trust is distributed from Trust Anchors.